* API reports likely U.S. crude stock draw

 remained near the $50 marker where many traders currently see

 fair value for crude.

-U.S. West Texas Intermediate (WTI) crude oil futures
+U.S. West Texas Intermediate (WTI) crude futures were

 percent, from their last settlement.

 In international oil markets, benchmark Brent crude

 was trading at $51.38 per barrel, up 51 cents, or 1.0 percent.

 Traders said the higher prices were largely a result of a